- 1 Is Failing to File Form 3520 a Crime or Civil Violation?

 Oftentimes, once US Taxpayers learn that they are out of compliance for missing an Internal Revenue Service filing requirement their imagination can get the best of them — and they incorrectly presume that every tax violation or reporting violation is a crime that can possibly land them in prison.
 In general, violations of the Internal Revenue Code are not criminal, but rather civil.
 That means, that while there may be monetary fines and penalties – and these penalties may be substantial, especially in the world of international information reporting –– it is usually not a criminal violation that would result in incarceration.
 That is not to say that a person cannot become criminally liable for failing to file a Form 3520, but generally, the failure to file is not a tax crime.
 Let’s take a look at a few examples:

 Denise is a Lawful Permanent Resident who received a foreign gift from her aunt who is a non-resident alien.
 Denise was unaware of the Form 3520 reporting requirements at the time of the gift — but learns about it a few years later.
 Denise decides to go back and file the form along with a Reasonable Cause letter package.
 This should be a civil violation with no criminal tax implications.

 Unintentional Form 3520 Quiet Disclosure (Example 2)

 Peter is a Lawful Permanent Resident who also received a foreign gift from a family member.
 It was a relatively large foreign gift and exceeded the Form 3520 threshold filing requirements.
-Peter is aware that he should have filed the form and decides to go back in file for the prior year, but does not submit a reasonable cause statement.
+Peter is aware that he should have filed the form and decided to go back to file for the prior year but does not submit a reasonable cause statement.
 In this type of situation, this can be considered a quiet disclosure but it was unintentional — and therefore should not be a criminal violation.

 Intentional Form 3520 Quiet Disclosure (Example 3)